HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

     //            added images on SlotMachineFrame node can not be rendered at outside of that image's boundary .  ex : "mask.png"
     // @param 3 : array of reels. this value must be following format.  type : [{base_image:"x.png", scale:scale, normal_action:action1, stop_action:action2, win_action:action3}, ... ]
     // @param 4 : orders of index of reels per each row. this value must be following format. ex : [[0,1,3,2,2,1,4,6,3,5,], [...] ,[...]]
+    // return : returns a instance of Slotmachine class.

     ex :  var _slotMachine = new SlotMachine("Frame.png","FrameMask.png"); // create a slot machine. you can create more slot machines.